nystudio107/seomatic/DOCS.md

 During Live Preview, a small SEOmatic icon is displayed in the lower-left corner of the Live Preview screen.
 If you click on it, it will run a variety of tests on your web page, and offer you analysis with helpful tips on how to correct the problem.

+You can enter **Focus Keyworks**, comma separated, for an additional analysis of how well optimized your page is for those specific SEO keywords.

 You can disable this feature by setting `displaySeoMetrics` to `false` in the `config.php`, should you wish to not have it displayed.

 ## Craft Commerce Product Microdata